 However, if land grabbing can fruitfully be analyzed as a ‘label’, such mobilizations should not be reduced to symbolic endeavours, but must be studied from the standpoint of the local experiences of domination and exclusion.
 I then approach specific cases of land grabbing mobilization, analyzing them that as changes of scale in the forms of land control.
 The arrival of an agribusiness company can be interpreted as a transformation in the network of actors that take decisions about legitimate land use: about who has access to land and who does not, and under what conditions.
 The creation of transnational chains of interdependence cannot be reduced to the control of local decisions by outsider corporate actors.
 In reality, agribusiness corporations’ power heavily rely on their capacity to obtain the support of local brokers, such as village chiefs and businessmen.
 The creation of new relations of brokerage has the potential of transforming the power struggles at the village level, and interacts with other forms of domination, based on ethnicity, seniority, and gender.

-Today, my primary case for this project is Côte d’Ivoire.
+My primary case in these analyses has been Côte d’Ivoire.
 I have also explored these questions in the case of Colombia.
 The premises of this project were financed by a small grant by the Land Deal Politics Initiative (LDPI) network.

 Academic output of this project